-Using that information, plus a little guesswork, it seems likely that by the late-1990s her Exxon Mobil pot was probably worth a couple million dollars.
+Using that information, plus a little guesswork, it seems likely that her Exxon Mobil pot was probably worth a couple million dollars by the late-1990s.
 Now, between that point and when she passed away Exxon’s stock price increased from $35 to around $85, or more than double.
 Great, but the kicker is that Phyllis Stone was already around 77 years old at the time of the merger.
 The fact that she managed to live another fourteen years was, ultimately, worth millions of dollars to her.
 If she had passed away in her late-70s, we may never have heard her story.
 (That said her estate would still have been a worth a few million dollars, which is still very impressive!).

 The dividend income situation is equally extraordinary.
-In 1999 Exxon was paying quarterly dividends worth around 21¢ per share after adjusting for subsequent stock splits.
-Given the size of Stone’s stake at the time it is likely that the company was cutting her a check for over $12,000 every single quarter.
-(Note: Adjusted for inflation that is the equivalent around $18,500 in quarterly income today).
+Exxon was paying quarterly dividends worth around 21¢ per share in 1999 (after adjusting for subsequent stock splits).
+Given the size of Stone’s stake at the time, it is likely that the company was cutting her a check for over $12,000 every single quarter.
+That is the equivalent around $18,500 in quarterly income today after adjusting for inflation.

 Pretty impressive, but it gets better.
-Thanks to dividend reinvestment Stone basically got a double whammy in terms of income growth.
+Thanks to dividend reinvestment, Stone basically got a double whammy in terms of income growth.
 First, Exxon spent the next fourteen years using its free cash flow to annihilate the share count.
-Between year-end 1999 and the start of 2013 I have Exxon Mobil retiring somewhere in the region of 2,500m shares – equivalent to around 35% of the initial outstanding total.
-That contributed to total per-share dividend growth of 8% per annum, on average, between 1999 and 2013.
+I have Exxon Mobil retiring somewhere in the region of 2,500m shares between year-end 1999 and the start of 2013, equivalent to around 35% of the initial outstanding total.
+Those share repurchases ultimately contributed to total per-share dividend growth of 8% per annum, on average, during that period.

 In addition, Stone was writing her own growth by reinvesting dividends at a rate of around 2.5% per year on average.
 Or put another way, Stone was compounding her Exxon income stream at a double-digit annual clip.
 Just to reiterate, that was around $12,000 in starting income every three months growing at circa 10.5% per year.

-If you run the math on that it seems possible that Phyllis Stone’s Exxon income could have quadrupled between 1999 and 2013.
+If you run the math on that it seems possible that her Exxon income could have quadrupled between 1999 and 2013.
 It depends to a large extent on how much she actually reinvested, and where she reinvested (she owned other stocks and bonds according to reports).
 At a minimum it tripled.
 It seems possible that she was collecting anywhere between $40,000 and $50,000 from Exxon Mobil each quarter by the time she passed away.